Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Basic Working of the r-process and necessary environment conditions

 \subsection{Modeling Composition Changes in Astrophysical Plasmas}

-Before discussing the working of the r~process in detail, a short introduction into the methods should be given, how the build-up of elements in astrophysical plasmas can be described and determined.
-The mechanism to model composition changes is based on nuclear reactions, occurring in such environments at a given temperature and density.
-The overall probability for reactions to happen is obtained by integrating the reaction cross section $\sigma(E)$ over the velocity or energy distribution of reacting partners (abbreviated as $\langle\sigma v\rangle$), being for most conditions in stellar evolution and explosions a Maxwell-Boltzmann distribution, which can be generally derived from a Boltzmann transport equation \citep[e.g.][] {Clayton:1968,rolfs.rodney:1988,iliadis,Lippuner.Roberts:2017}.
-Changes of species can also occur via decays, where the decay constant $\lambda$ is related to the half-life of a nucleus $t_{1/2}$ via $\lambda=\ln 2 /t_{1/2}$.
-Interactions with photons (photodisintegrations), described by a black-body spectrum for the local temperature, are determined by an integration of the relevant cross section over the energies of the photon Planck distribution.
-This results also in an effective (temperature-dependent) "decay constant" $\lambda(T)$.
-Reactions with electrons (electron captures on nuclei)~\citep[e.g.][]{Fuller.Fowler.Newman:1980,Langanke.Martinez-Pinedo:2001,Langanke.Martinez-Pinedo:2003,Juodagalvis.Langanke.ea:2010} or neutrinos~\citep[e.g.][]{Langanke.Kolbe:2001,Langanke.Kolbe:2002,Kolbe.Langanke.ea:2003} can be treated in a similar way, also resulting in effective decay constants $\lambda$, which can depend on temperature and density (determining for electrons whether degenerate or non-degenerate Fermi distributions are in place), while the $\lambda$'s for neutrinos require their energy distributions from detailed radiation transport, not necessarily reflecting the local conditions, but rather the transport from their place of origin \citep[see e.g.] []{Liebendoerfer.Rampp.ea:2005,Liebendoerfer.Whitehouse.ea:2009,Richers.Nagakura.ea:2017,Pan.Mattes.ea:2018,Burrows.Vartanyan.ea:2018}.
+Before discussing the working of the r-process in detail, a short introduction into the methods should be given, how the build-up of elements in astrophysical plasmas can be described and determined.
+The mechanism to model composition changes is based on nuclear reactions, occurring in environments with a given temperature and density.
+Integrating the reaction cross section $\sigma(E)$ over the energy distribution of reacting partners at a given $T$, abbreviated as $\langle\sigma v\rangle(T)$, determines the probability for reactions to happen.
+For most conditions in stellar evolution and explosions a Maxwell-Boltzmann distribution is attained~\citep[e.g.][] {Clayton:1968,rolfs.rodney:1988,Iliadis:2007,Lippuner.Roberts:2017}.
+Nuclear decays can be expressed via the decay constant $\lambda$, related to the half-life of a nucleus $t_{1/2}$ via $\lambda=\ln 2 /t_{1/2}$.
+Interactions with photons (photodisintegrations) are described by the integration of the relevant cross section over the energies of the photon Planck distribution for the local temperature.
+This results in an effective (temperature-dependent) ``decay constant'' $\lambda(T)$.
+Reactions with electrons (electron captures on nuclei)~\citep[e.g.][]{Fuller.Fowler.Newman:1980,Langanke.Martinez-Pinedo:2001,Langanke.Martinez-Pinedo:2003,Juodagalvis.Langanke.ea:2010} or neutrinos~\citep[e.g.][]{Langanke.Kolbe:2001,Langanke.Kolbe:2002,Kolbe.Langanke.ea:2003} can be treated in a similar way, also resulting in effective decay constants $\lambda$, which can depend on temperature $T$ and density $\rho$ (determining for electrons whether degenerate or non-degenerate Fermi distributions are in place).
+The $\lambda$'s for neutrinos require their energy distributions~\citep{Tamborra.Mueller.ea:2012} from detailed radiation transport, not necessarily reflecting the local conditions~\citep[see e.g.][]{Liebendoerfer.Rampp.ea:2005, Liebendoerfer.Whitehouse.ea:2009,Richers.Nagakura.ea:2017, Janka:2016,Burrows.Vartanyan.ea:2018,Pan.Mattes.ea:2019}.

-All the reactions discussed above contribute to three types of terms in reaction network equations.
-The nuclear abundances $Y_i$ enter in this set of equations and their time derivative can be written in the form